Do I Need a Noseband? On the Purpose of Nosebands.

 What?

 I had ridden for years and had done up countless nosebands, all the while having no real idea about why I was using them.
-As it turns out, the vast majority of the time a noseband isn’t needed, especially if we develop fine hands and a light horse.
-In fact, allowing the mouth to be free, and encouraging it to softly chew and relax can be helpful in creating a light horse and in improving our training.
+As it turns out, often a noseband isn’t even needed, especially if we develop soft hands and a light horse.
+Allowing the mouth to be free, and encouraging it to softly chew and relax can also be helpful in creating a light horse and in improving our training.

 Understanding the purpose of nosebands, and how we impact the mouth and face through the bridle can help us better develop our training, and choose appropriate equipment for each horse we work with.